TeamHive/npm-cleanup/README.md

 ### json
-The `json` property takes an array of objects which each can have the properties `src`, `override`, and `remove`.
+The `json` property takes an array of objects which each can have the properties `src`, `override`, and `remove`. `src` is required.

 ##### `src`
-The path to the json file that will be edited
+The path to the json file that will be edited.

 ##### `override`
 This object will be deep-merged into the existing json object in the source file.
 This means existing